-Readings: You are responsible for the material covered in the book prior to attending class.
+Readings: You are responsible for the material covered in the book.
 Please note that the week's readings are specified in the class pacing schedule posted on Blackboard.
 In addition to these readings, the instructor may assign supplemental readings throughout the semester.
 These supplemental readings do not appear on the schedule, as these readings will be assigned at the instructor's discretion.